20 Best Shipping Container Homes For Sale To Inspire You

 If there’s one place a container home would look great, it’s the vast desert of Arizona.
 This project from Ecosa Design Studio was a collaboration with a student.
 However, the design and execution would easily give world-famous architects a run for their money.

-This house has a mint green color with a walnut finish and concrete floors.
+This house is mint green with a walnut finish and concrete floors.
 It also has solar panels and a reservoir for collecting rainwater.
-Picking up from the recycling DNA of the shipping containers, the house successfully pushes for sustainable living.
+The house successfully pushes for sustainable living by picking up the recycling DNA of the shipping containers.

 The windows are aluminum panels and bring in vast amounts of natural light.
-There are five decks in this house that give beautiful views of the San Francisco mountains.
-The house makes living in a desert so much cooler.
+Five decks in this house give beautiful views of the San Francisco mountains.
+The house makes a living in a desert so much more relaxed.

 The project uses five 40-foot containers, giving the residents ample space.
-Also, there is a detached smaller 20-foot container that serves as an artist’s studio.
+Also, a detached, smaller 20-foot container serves as an artist’s studio.
 Container living does not get better than this.

 17. Manifesto House, Chile, James & Mau Arquitectura

 Most container housing projects leave the containers visible.
-The Manifesto House is an exception because, at first glance, you will not be able to tell if it’s made of containers.
+The Manifesto House is an exception because, at first glance, you cannot tell if it’s made of containers.
 The exterior of the containers has recycled wood pellets as lining.

-The wooden exterior to the containers also serves as a protective layer.
-It provides shade in the summer and stops the metal of the container from absorbing heat.
+The wooden exterior of the containers also serves as a protective layer.
+It provides summer shade and stops the container’s metal from absorbing heat.
 On the other side, the pellets are mobile and can move to allow sunlight when it’s winter.

 The three containers making up the home have ample space between them.
 A cantilevered balcony on the top and solar panels make this home quite energy-efficient.
-This size of the house would roughly use the same amount of solar energy as one or two RVs.
+This house size would roughly use the same amount of solar energy as one or two RVs.
 With an open-space design consisting of two patios, there’s a lot of natural wind and light.

 The views from the house are spectacular, consisting of green and earthly shades.
 Located in Curacavi, Chile, the house covers 1,722 sq. ft of space.